thenativeweb/codingcircle/README.md

 So far, the following exercises have been covered:

-- [Trie](./trie/) – implementing an autocomplete feature using a trie.
+- [Trie](./trie/) – implementing an autocomplete feature using a trie

 ## Running quality assurance